However, GPL violations come in all shapes and sizes.

 release.

-Most Javascript is Object Code
+Minified Javascript is Object Code.

-“Object code” means any non-source form of a work.
+“Object code” means any non-source form of a work.— GPLv3§1¶1

 Object code is not restricted to a narrow technical meaning and is understood broadly to include any form of the work other than the preferred form for making modifications to it.
-Object code therefore includes any kind of transformed version of source code, such as bytecode or minified Javascript.
+Object code therefore includes any kind of transformed version of source code, such as bytecode or minified Javascript.— FSF’s GPLv3 First Rationale Document, 2006-01-16 (emphasis mine)

 What about distributing minified Javascript in our repository?

 Convey the object code by offering access from a designated place (gratis or for a charge), and offer equivalent access to the Corresponding Source in the same way through the same place at no further charge.
-You need not require recipients to copy the Corresponding Source along with the object code.
+You need not require recipients to copy the Corresponding Source along with the object code.— GPLv3§6(c)

 From our LICENSE.md: